Operating a Linux screen requires the mastery of varying technical terms and skills.

 Conclusion

-This tutorial shows you how the basic commands and options are needed if you want to start copying files and directories.
+This tutorial shows you what the different commands and options are needed if you want to start copying directories in Linux.